Create the look of fresh Christmas garland in your home by layering faux pine garland with faux eucalyptus.

 Once my garland arrived, I used these decorative ties (updated for 2017) to hang it from the staircase on both sides.

-PS: Last year (in 2016) I used floral wire to attach the garland to the staircase, but the wire actually hurt the finish a little throughout the season trying to hold up the weight.
+PS: In 2016, I used floral wire to attach the garland to the staircase, but the wire actually hurt the finish a little throughout the season trying to hold up the weight.
 This year I found these decorative ties that are working so much better and they look pretty too!
-I bought them in olive in the 16 inch length.
+I bought them in olive in the 16-inch length.

 The beautiful realistic looking pine sprigs looked amazing looped down the stairs and hanging from the banister.